|

 1. Keep it Neutral

 When it is time to determine your color pallet, keep things neutral.
-Light neutrals like tan, grey and white keep the atmosphere light and airy and leave room for personalization in the décor.
+Light neutrals like tan, grey, and white keep the atmosphere light and airy and leave room for personalization in the décor.
 Basements are often darker than the rest of the home, so trying to keep things light where natural light may be lacking.
 If you know the basement space will be used as a home theatre, maybe darker paint is the way to go!
 Or if a basement home gym is in the works, maybe a brighter, more energetic color would be best.
-Again, everything depends on your intended use for the space.
+Again, everything depends on your intended use of the space.

 3. Basics are the Best

-It is easy to think of every possible appliance, utensil, and accessory you may like to have.
-Keep in mind that this space is not here to replace a fully functional kitchen.
-Nobody likes a cluttered, stuffy space, so keep things to the bare minimum.
-For appliances, keep it to the three or four most important ones, mini fridge, microwave, and coffee maker or kettle.
+For appliances, keep it to the three or four most important ones: mini fridge, microwave, and coffee maker or kettle.
 Once the bare-bones necessities are in place, you can determine if you have space for anything else or if there’s something you really need in the space.

 New call-to-action